Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-tailwind-css-to-an-angular-project.md

 npm install  postcss-scss postcss-import postcss-loader -D
 ```

 That's all for the installs.
-Now we need a `‌webpack.config.js` file in the root of our project.
+Now we need a `‌webpack.config.js` file at the root of our project.
 This file will have the following webpack configuration:

 ```js